tehtnaz/PhysicsForEngineers/README.md

 PhysicsForEngineers.ino is the main file, Runner.ino is appended onto it during compilation.
 - PhysicsForEngineers.ino: File that holds calibration functions, temporary stored values, calibrated ranges for each letter, and bitmask builder.
-- Runner.ino: Has setup & loop functions which initialize the calibration for MPU6500 and flex sensors, then loops over outputting data
+- Runner.ino: Has setup & loop functions which initialize the calibration for MPU6500 and flex sensors, then constantly updates sensor values and outputs data

 Members:
 - Jase Beaumont